 Respect their decision

-If your friend has given up alcohol avoid trying to tempt them into drinking.
-You might just think you’re having a laugh but they might not see it that way.
-They will have their reasons for not drinking so respect that.
+If your friend has given up alcohol, avoid trying to tempt them into drinking.
+You might just think you’re having a laugh, but they might not see it that way.
+They will have their reasons for not drinking, so respect that.

 Talk to them about their reasons for giving up alcohol

 There are many reasons someone might give up drinking such as the negative effects on their health or on their fitness.
 Talk to your friend about theirs.
 It might help you better understand where they are coming from.
 By talking to them about it, it shows you are interested in their decision.
-If they are giving up alcohol because they are experiencing a mental health illness or addiction they might be grateful to have someone to talk to about it.
-By starting the conversation you give them the opportunity to do this.

 Go to an Alcoholics Anonymous meeting with them

-If your friend does think that they have a problem with addiction you could suggest that they attend an Alcoholics Anonymous meeting.
+If your friend does think that they have a problem with addiction, you could suggest that they attend an Alcoholics Anonymous meeting.
 Alcoholics Anonymous, or AA, is an international organisation where people who are addicted to alcohol can meet up regularly to support each other.
 There are open and closed meetings.
-Open meetings are open to everyone so you could go to one of these with your friend if they were nervous to go on their own.
-Closed meetings are just for alcoholics.
-Your friend might start going to these on their own when they are more comfortable there.
+Open meetings are open, to everyone so you could go to one of these with your friend if they were nervous to go on their own.

 Look out for them so that they aren’t left out